aaronpk/webmention.io/README.md

 #### Errors

-WebMention errors are converted to Pingback errors as well!
+Webmention errors are converted to Pingback errors as well!
 For example,

 ```
 {